cosent/cosent.buildtools/README.rst

     scripts = buildtool=release
     initialization = defaults = {
       'versions-file':'versions.txt',
-      'dist-location':'pypi.nfgs.net:/var/www/packages/ripe',
+      'dist-location':'pypi',
       'build-name': 'cosent.buildtools'}
     arguments = defaults

-Where of course you'll need to supply your own dist-location, and set build-name to your own project name.
+Where of course you'll need to supply your own dist-location, for example 'your.server.net:/var/www/packages/local' and set build-name to your own project name.
+You can use any dist-location jarn.mkrelease accepts, including aliases defined in your .pypirc.

 You will now have a separate ``bin/release`` script that is set up with the defaults, which means you can simply run::